What I Misunderstood About Adoption—And, Well, All Parenting

-In honor of National Adoption Awareness Month, we’ve asked Jen Berge, a mom of six through birth and adoption, and our content manager, to share her insight on some common misconceptions about adoption.
+In honor of National Adoption Awareness Month, Jen Berge, a mom of six through birth and adoption, and our content manager, shares her insight on some common misconceptions about adoption.
 But we believe what she’s learned applies to all parents!

 We anxiously tried to prepare ourselves and our four biological children for anything that could come along in our growing family.
 Our daughters were coming from Haiti, and we knew that international, transracial adoption would come with its own set of complexities.
 We were also trying to prepare for whatever trauma our girls may have faced before coming to us.